Bruno Kirby: Career

 Kirby was a character actor whose career spanned 35 years.
-In 1971 he made his screen debut in the drama The Young Graduates, although it was his role three years later as the young Peter Clemenza in epic crime film The Godfather Part II that raised his profile in Hollywood.
-In the summer of 1972, Kirby, in one of his early television appearances, portrayed Anthony Girelli, the son of Richard Castellano's character Joe Girelli, in The Super; Castellano had played the older Pete Clemenza in The Godfather.
+In 1971, he made his screen debut in the drama The Young Graduates, although it was his role three years later as the young Peter Clemenza in the epic crime film The Godfather Part II that raised his profile in Hollywood.
+In the summer of 1972, in one of his early television appearances, Kirby portrayed Anthony Girelli, the son of Richard Castellano's character Joe Girelli, in The Super; Castellano had played the older Peter Clemenza in The Godfather.
+In 1973, he appeared in The Harrad Experiment.

-His other television appearances included Room 222, and the pilot episode of M*A*S*H, portraying the character Boone (he had no lines).
+His other television appearances included Room 222 and the pilot episode of M*A*S*H, portraying the character Boone (he had no lines).
 He also appeared in the 1974 Columbo episode "By Dawn's Early Light", alongside his father Bruce Kirby, and in the season 2 episode "Seance" of Emergency!, where he was credited as "B. Kirby Jr."

 Described by Leonard Maltin as the "quintessential New Yorker or cranky straight man", Kirby appeared in a series of comedies, typically playing fast-talking, belligerent yet likable characters.
-His best known roles include a colleague of Albert Brooks' film editor in Modern Romance; a talkative limo driver in This Is Spinal Tap; the jealous, comedically impaired Lieutenant Hauk in Good Morning, Vietnam; and a shifty assistant to Marlon Brando—a parody of his Godfather role—in The Freshman.
+His best-known roles include a colleague of Albert Brooks' film editor in Modern Romance; a talkative limo driver in This Is Spinal Tap; the jealous, comedically impaired Lieutenant Hauk in Good Morning, Vietnam; and a shifty assistant to Marlon Brando—a parody of Brando's Godfather role—in The Freshman.
 Kirby balanced comedies with dramatic roles like Donnie Brasco as a double-dealing mobster.

 Kirby appeared with Billy Crystal in When Harry Met Sally...
 (1989) and City Slickers (1991).
 Both featured Kirby's character as the opinionated best friend to Crystal's character.
 Kirby refused to sign on for City Slickers II: The Legend of Curly's Gold unless script changes were made, and was subsequently replaced by Jon Lovitz.

+Bruno guest-starred on an episode of Mad About You in 1996.

 In 1991, Kirby made his Broadway debut when he replaced Kevin Spacey in Neil Simon's Lost in Yonkers.
 In the last decade of his life, he had success in Stuart Little and was increasingly working in television.
-He starred as Barry Scheck in a 2000 CBS drama American Tragedy, played a paroled convict in a season three episode of Homicide: Life on the Street, and also directed an episode of that show.
+He starred as Barry Scheck in the 2000 CBS drama American Tragedy, played a paroled convict in a season three episode of Homicide: Life on the Street, and also directed an episode of that show.

 He appeared on the HBO TV series Entourage in season 3, episode 4, "Guys and Doll", as movie mogul Phil Rubinstein.

 He was invited to be a member of the Actors Studio in 2006, less than six months before his death.